-A printout or plot of the last $200 N_2O$ ppm measurements can be made by connecting the optional Bacharach printer and printer cable to the monitor as follows (refer to Section 5.1 for printer and cable part numbers):
+A printout or plot of the last 200 SF_6 ppm measurements can be made by connecting the optional Bacharach printer and printer cable to the monitor as follows (refer to Section 5.1 for printer and cable part numbers):

-- 1. For a printout or plot to be made, the monitor must have been set up to record gas measurements using the LOG INT function (page 12). - 2.
-Interconnect the RS-232 connectors located on the printer and monitor. - 3.
-If not already done, refer to the printer manual and set the printer's communication parameters to: - Data bit = 8 - Parity = None - Baud rate = 19200 - Handshaking = DTR - 4.
-From the Data Display screen, press both the Keypad Left and Right buttons at the same time to display the first Function Menu screen.
+- 1. For a printout or plot to be made, the monitor must have been set up to record gas measurements using the LOG INT function (page 16).

+- 2. Interconnect the RS-232 connectors located on the printer and monitor.

+- 3. If not already done, refer to the printer manual and set the printer's communication parameters to:

+- Data bit = 8

+- Parity = None

+- Baud rate = 19200

+- Handshaking = DTR

+- From the Data Display screen, press any Keypad button to display the first Function Menu screen.
 Next, use the Keypad buttons to move the arrow (>) until it points to either PRINT to produce a printout, or PLOT to generate a plot.

-2ndUNIT >PRINT PLOT PC-DUMP
+- 2ndUNIT >PRINT PLOT PC-DUMP